WHAT IS ANORECTAL MANOMETRY?

 To perform the test, a small anal probe is lubricated and inserted comfortably into the anus of a patient who is lying on their side, facing a computer screen.
 The patient is cued to perform several simple muscle actions that include resting, squeezing and lifting, pushing, coughing, and so on.
 These maneuvers are displayed and recorded as line graphs on the computer to be used for future comparison.

-If you are a gay man or someone who engages in anal receptive sex (bottoming) and you want to check the health of your pelvic floor or if you’ve been experiencing anal laxity or tightness, or any of the aforementioned conditions, make an appointment today to come and see us.
+If you are a gay man or someone who engages in anal receptive sex (bottoming) and you want to check the health of your pelvic floor or if you’ve been experiencing anal laxity or tightness, or any of the aforementioned conditions, make an appointment today for an anorectal manometry in NYC.
 We are here to help you maintain the health and wellbeing of your pelvic floor.